metauni/metauni.github.io/festival/2023/index.md

 ## Instructions

-At metauni most talks are given with a tablet, writing on a board.
+At metauni most talks are given with a tablet, writing on a board in the virtual world.
 You can also give a slide talk, but these will have to be sent to an organiser at least a day before to be uploaded and placed into the world.
 Please see the [general instructions](https://metauni.org/posts/instructions/instructions) for how to get into metauni, and the [speaker instructions](https://metauni.org/posts/instructions/instructions-admin) for more detailed information on giving a talk in the virtual environment.